 Although all Columbia students are required to take Art Humanities, there are some students who may obtain an exemption by filing a course substitution request.

-Students who wish to request exemption based on course substitution must obtain an Art Humanities Exemption Request form from the Core Curriculum Office (202 Hamilton) or the GS Dean of Students Office.
+Students who wish to request exemption of “Masterpieces of Western Art” based on a course substitution must obtain an Art Humanities Exemption Request form from the Core Curriculum Office (202 Hamilton) or the GS Dean of Students Office.
 Exemption must be requested during the student’s first semester at Columbia.
 Petitions submitted in subsequent semesters will not be considered by the Core Curriculum Office.
 Deadlines: November 1 for Fall matriculates, March 1 for Spring matriculates.